Below you can find information and resources to help you in planning for your family's future.

 What to do when someone dies provides a brief outline to guide you through the process of what to do when someone dies: the steps that must be taken, the information that must be gathered and the legal terms that may be encountered.

-What to do when someone dies (PDF 260KB) England & Wales version.
+What to do when someone dies (PDF 260KB) England and Wales version.
 Updated 2020

 What to do when someone dies (PDF 430KB) Hong Kong version.